 These people are in it for the long-term, so it’s understandable that they would want to personalise their home.
-However, unlike owner-occupiers, tenants don’t usually have the freedom to paint walls or hang wallpaper to make a house feel like home.
+However, unlike owner-occupiers, tenants don’t always have the freedom to paint walls or hang wallpaper to make a house feel like home.

 In 2015, Endsleigh Insurance interviewed 1,000 tenants – 25% of them had been in their rented property for more than three years.
 43% of those interviewed said they were willing to pay more rent if their landlord gave them permission to decorate, but less than a third of private sector landlords do this.
 Sadly, 20% said they were too embarrassed about their properties to invite people over.